The Antelope Stampede

 Antelope Stampede GPS Map Course Links:

-Weather permitting, a post race BBQ with horse-shoe and cornhole matches will begin at 1 pm & lead up to the award ceremony at 6 pm where we will celebrate the top 3 finishers, male and female, in each ride event.
+Weather permitting, a post race community BBQ, horse-shoe, cornhole matches will begin at 1 pm & lead up to the award ceremony at 5 pm where we will celebrate the top 3 finishers, male and female, in each ride event.
+There will also be a bouncy house for the kids in addition to the playground at Gotte Park.

 Camping is available at the following locations: